 - It's All My Fault: Michael has spent years blaming himself for his parents' divorce, because he broke a car window the day Roger left.
 Later, Roger blames himself for Michael's molestation because he was so insistent on institutionalizing him.

 - P.O.V.
-Cam: In court, a shot from Michael's perspective shows everyone watching at him, especially Jeff staring at him intently, causing him to have a panic attack.
+Cam: In court, a shot from Michael's perspective shows everyone watching him, especially Jeff staring at him intently, causing him to have a panic attack.

 - Tantrum Throwing: Michael does this often when he's frustrated, especially with blocks.